|Mary Kuney (R)||34,576||61.83%|

 - Spokane Valley, Washington

 Education: Graduated from Central Valley High School in 1983.
-Graduated from Gonzaga University in 1987 with a bachelor's degree in accounting.
+Attended Spokane Falls Community College and graduated from Gonzaga University in 1987 with a bachelor's degree in accounting.

-Political background: Appointed Spokane County commissioner, representing commissioner district 2, which includes Spokane Valley, in 2017, and won the seat in an election in 2018.
+Political experience: Appointed Spokane County commissioner in 2017.
+Won election to same seat in 2018 and 2020.
 Ran unsuccessfully for Spokane County treasurer in 2014.
 Former Republican precinct committee officer.

 Work experience: Certified public accountant since 1993.
-Served as Spokane County chief deputy auditor for 2 1/2 years.
-Was an auditor for the Washington State Auditor's office for 10 years and was auditor in charge of Spokane County audit during that time.
+Served as Spokane County chief deputy auditor for more than two years before becoming commissioner.
+Audited Spokane County during her 10 years with the Washington State Auditor's Office.
 Launched two small businesses.
 Owned Contineo Compliance PLLC, 2012-2013.
 Co-owner of Spokane-based Summit Tea Company, 2006-2008.
 Member of Hutton Settlement board of directors, a position she has held since 2009.

 Family: Married to Max Kuney.
 Has two children.